cs-uob/COMSM0085/docs/organisation.md

 generally expect that the exercise materials for both the _current_ and _next_ weeks are up-to-date, to support your preparation.
-Videos for later sessions may not be available earlier than one week in advance, but if they are present then you may safely watch them when you wish.
+Videos for later sessions may not be available earlier than one week in advance, but if they are present then you may safely watch them whenever you wish.
 Practical exercises for later sessions may undergo minor alterations, but should remain essentially the same (barring the Week 21 webscraping content, which is new this year and not yet available).

+This preparation also means the unit should be able to continue to run even if national strike action or other disruptions affect teaching -- in such a case you might miss out on some support, but you would still be able to continue working independently.